 NOTE 2: RFC 8555 includes optional revocation reason codes, such as keyCompromise.
 These codes could provide an indication to the CA and further to the OAM in case that the CA is under control of the OAM.

 3. The ACME server validates the revocation request by verifying that the private key used to sign the request is authorized to revoke the certificate.
-If the account private key was used, the request must come from the account to which the certificate was issued or the account that holds the authorization for all the identifiers in the certificate.
+If the account private key was used, the request needs to come from the account to which the certificate was issued or the account that holds the authorization for all the identifiers in the certificate.

 4. If the revocation request is deemed valid during Step 3, the ACME server sends status is OK message.
 If revocation fails, the ACME server returns an error.
 If the certificate was already revoked, the ACME server returns status that it has been already revoked.